epics-containers/epics-containers.github.io/README.rst

 - Repositories hold **Container** images and **Helm** charts
 - CI / CD generates the images, charts from source and delivers them to **Repositories**

-The following links are to materials presented at the ICALEPCS 2021 Meeting:

-  - :download:`ICALEPCS 2021 Paper: Kubernetes for EPICS IOCs<images/THBL04.PDF>`
-  - :download:`ICALEPCS 2021 Talk: Kubernetes for EPICS IOCs<images/THBL04_talk.PDF>`

 Below we show how these assets combine to create a running IOC on a Kubernetes worker node.